jklzz02/Cities-Rest-API/README.md

 ### Create Database and tables

+Create a database of the supported type (Mysql, PostgreSQL, SQLite).
 In the [sql](/sql) directory, there are schemas for different type of `SQL` supported databases.
 It will suffice to run the chosen schema.sql script to initialize the empty tables in the database.

 ### Populate Database